BekiChemeda/simple-spam-filtering-AI/README.md

 ## Overview
 This is a Simple Spam Filtering AI project built using the Naive Bayes classifier.
 It classifies emails as either spam or ham (not spam) based on the email content.
 The project uses a dataset of email messages and implements text processing techniques to train a model that can identify spam emails.

 Feel free to use the code if it helps you.
 It may not be the greatest project, but it's still useful for learning purposes.
 I will update it from time to time to improve its performance and add more features.
+I may add some other algorithms as well.

 ## Project Files
 1. **simple-spam-filtering-ai.py**: The main Python file containing the code for training and testing the Naive Bayes spam filter.